shyam-ramakrishnan/predicting_nba_results/README.md

   4. Whether or not a team will make it to the season finals
   5. Whether or not a team will be the champions of that season

 Algorithms used are Decision tree model and K-nearest neighbors.
-Leave One Out Cross Validation has also been used for both these models along with feature reduction and feature selection for KNN.
+Leave One Out Cross Validation has also been implemented for both these models along with feature reduction and feature selection for KNN.